 Boulder is working to become a zero waste community, where we reduce the waste we create and then reuse, recycle and compost most of what we throw away.
 Our goal is to generate new materials from 85 percent of our waste by 2025 rather than send that waste to the landfill.
 As of 2018, we generate new materials from 51 percent of our waste.

 The Universal Zero Waste Ordinance is just one of many zero waste efforts contributing to Boulder’s zero waste future.

 City Manager'S Rules

-The City Manager's Rules include details about the implementation of new universal zero waste requirements and how to comply with the Universal Zero Waste Ordinance.
+The City Manager's Rules include details about the implementation of universal zero waste requirements and how to comply with the Universal Zero Waste Ordinance.

 What is the universal zero waste ordinance?

 On June 16, 2015, City Council adopted new universal zero waste requirements (Boulder Revised Code Title 6, Chapter 3 and Title 6, Chapter 12) that seek to expand recycling and composting to all Boulder residents, employees and visitors by requiring the following:

-All single-family homeowners subscribe to waste hauling services by June 2016;
+All single-family homeowners subscribe to waste hauling services;

 All property owners (commercial and residential, including multi-family complexes and HOAs) provide adequate trash, recycling and composting service to their tenants and occupants;

-All businesses separate recyclables and compostables from the trash; providing properly placed containers and signage to facilitate the collection of recyclables and compostables;
+All businesses separate recyclables and compostables from the trash; providing properly placed containers and signs to facilitate the collection of recyclables and compostables;

-A “six-day review” special trash collection period in August for student move-in begin to also include a requirement for twice per week recycling collection; and
+A “six-day review” special trash collection period in August for student move-in/move-out including requirements for daily trash and at least twice per week recycling collection; and